-- 1. Initialize the whole image as a single region. - 2.
-Compute a smoothed histogram (see Section 2.3.2) for each spectral band.
-Find the most significant peak in each histogram and determine two thresholds as local minima on either side of this maximum.
+- 1. Initialize the whole image as a single region. - Compute a smoothed histogram (see Section 2.3.2) for each spectral band.
+Find the most significant peak in each histogram and determine two thresholds as local - minima on either side of this maximum.
 Segment each region in each spectral band into sub-regions according to these thresholds.
 Each segmentation in each spectral band is projected into a multi-spectral segmentation-see Figure 6.7.
-Regions for the next processing steps are those in the multi-spectral image.

-3. Repeat step 2 for each region of the image until each region's histogram contains only one significant peak.
+Regions for the next processing steps are those in the multi-spectral image. - Repeat step 2 for each region of the image until each region's histogram contains only one significant peak.

-Figure 6.7: Recursive multi-spectral thresholding. (a) Band 1 thresholding. (b) Band 2 thresholding. (c) Multi-spectral segmentation.

-spectral segmentations are often based on n-dimensional vectors of gray-levels in n spectral bands for each pixel or small pixel neighborhood.
+stret Figure 6.7: Recursive multi-spectral thresholding. (a) Band 1 thresholding. (b) Band 2 histograms instead of histograms for each spectral segmentation are often based on n-dimensional vectors of gray-levels in n spectral bands for each pixel or small pixel neighborhood.
 This segmentation approach, widely used in remote sensing, results from a classification process which is applied to these n-dimensional vectors.